kyma-project/btp-manager/docs/installation.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Kubernetes cluster (you can use [k3d](https://k3d.io))

 Use the following commands to run the BTP Manager controller from your host.
-Both `make` commands refer to [Makefile](../Makefile) in the `operator` directory.
+Both `make` commands refer to [Makefile](../Makefile).

 ```sh
 make install